 A working list of training providers and other resources are posted on our website.
 You can also go to any nonprofit related training that is important to your organization.
-Check CompassPoint if you are in the Bay Area and Nonprofit Resource Center if you are in Sacramento or Fresno.
+Check CompassPoint if you are in the Bay Area, The Impact Foundry if you are in Sacramento or Fresno, and Center for Nonprofit Management if you are in Los Angeles.
 You can also try www.afj.org for online workshops on lobbying regulations, and check with local community foundations.
 Sessions may also be available at community colleges and adult schools.
 Some United Way chapters offer free trainings as well.

 Can I use the mini-grant for a holistic health, yoga or similar type of workshop?

-No. These mini-grants are for developing organizational skills, not mental or physical health.
+No. These mini-grants are for developing organizational and administrative skills, not mental or physical health.

 How do I register for a training?

-Contact your training provider for more details.
-Most training providers require attendees to fill out their registration form and send it to them with a full payment.
-Please do not send your training registration form and payment to the Grassroots Fund.
-Only send us your completed mini-grant application.
-If the request is approved, will then reimburse 80% of the cost, up to $330.
+Contact the training provider directly.
+Fill out their registration form and send it to them with your full payment.
+Do not send your training registration form and payment to the Grassroots Fund.
+Please only send us your completed mini-grant application.
+We will then reimburse the cost, up to $500.